Client Debug Mode

 Debug Tip #2: Check if users are identified correctly

-When you choose to operate Refiner in anonymous mode, please make sure that your survey is a “Website” survey and not a “In-App” survey.
+When you choose to operate Refiner in anonymous mode, please make sure that you are using the “Website Survey Widget” and not the “Web-App Survey Widget” distribution channel.
 The latter only works when you identify your users.